Villawood: Detention centre

 The suburb is home to Villawood Immigration Detention Centre, which is situated at 15 Birmingham Avenue.
 It was originally a hostel, constructed in 1949, to accommodate post-war refugees from Europe.
 In 1976, a subdivision of the original camp was converted into an immigration detention centre.
 In addition to housing asylum seekers, people refused entry into the country at international airports and seaports may also be detained in the centre.
+The site was selected in part because the former Leightonfield munitions factory could be readily converted into temporary accommodation.
+Its location in Western Sydney, approximately 40 kilometres from the Sydney central business district, has been interpreted by some scholars as reflecting broader patterns in urban planning and migration policy, whereby newly arrived migrants were often housed on the metropolitan fringe.
+The hostel contributed to the demographic growth and cultural diversity of western Sydney, where many former residents later settled permanently.

 The centre has been the focus of much controversy, with accusations of human rights abuses.
 In January 2008, the Human Rights and Equal Opportunity Commission (HREOC) said the high-security section of Villawood Detention Centre was the "most prison like" of all Australia's immigration detention centres, and demanded it be closed immediately.